-Lisa Duncan, a seventeen-year-old high school senior, has an assignment to tour a historic site and write a report about it.
-She chooses Mirabelle Manor, a large estate overlooking the ocean, built by a nineteenth-century sea captain for his wife.
-During the tour, she thinks Mirabelle’s portrait is watching her.
-One of the items on display is Mirabelle’s diary, open to a passage about going to a place called the unicorn tree to watch for ships.
-This appeals to Lisa because her brother is currently on a commemorative voyage, sailing across the Atlantic aboard a restored clipper.
-When news arrives that his ship is lost at sea, Lisa’s interest in the diary changes from curiosity to determination in hopes of discovering what happened to him.
+Lisa Duncan, a seventeen-year-old high school senior, has an assignment to tour historic Mirabelle Manor, a large estate built in 1850 by a sea captain for his wife.
+During the tour, she begins to suspect that Mirabelle’s ghost is watching her.
+One of the items on display is a diary, open to a passage about going to a place called the unicorn tree to watch for ships.
+This appeals to Lisa whose brother is currently sailing across the Atlantic on a commemorative voyage.
+When news arrives that his ship is lost at sea, her interest in the diary deepens as the past and present lead her to discover what happened.

 The Unicorn Tree is set in a small New England coastal town and at sea aboard a clipper ship.
-The time period alternates between present day and 1850.
-The story combines universal themes of family, friendship, uncertainty, and independence with adventure, maritime history, and ghostly intrigue.
+The time period alternates between present day and 1850 combining universal themes of family, friendship, uncertainty, and independence with adventure, maritime history, and ghostly intrigue.

-It is two stories in one: The first one is in the present.
-Lisa explores the estate and reads the diary as an assignment.
+It is two stories in one: The first one is in the present, unfolding as Lisa explores the estate and reads the diary.
 When her brother is reported lost at sea, she feels drawn to the house and to the people who lived there.
 The drama creates a strain at home with her parents and friends as days and weeks go by with no news.
-The second story is the love between Mirabelle and the captain, their life and influence within the community, and during their separations when the captain is at sea.
+The second story is the love between Mirabelle and the captain, their life and influence within the community and during their separations when the captain is at sea.